shanwai1234/beautiful-jekyll/RN.md

 <hr>

+02-2018

+Passed my PhD candidancy exam, moved closer to get be a doctor !!

 11-2017

 Had lunch with Prof. Jeffrey Ross-Ibarra and joined his seminar.
 A room fulled with people listened to his talk with clear logic to link his researches to a full big story.
 Really appealing!